I'll take just a minute from you 😇

 This Latvian Gambit course will show you a concrete and simple way to gain a big advantage for White where you don’t need to remember any long variations.

 The variation we recommend in the course is a new novelty in the position that is not just easy to memorize but will give us the initiative – an important concept when fighting against gambit players that like to attack and surprise their opponents.

-Instead of fearing this gambit, by the end of this course, you’ll be smiling at your screen as you crush anyone that dares to play it against you.
+By the end of this course, instead of fearing this gambit, you’ll be smiling at your screen as you crush anyone that dares to play it against you.

-Additional reading: You may also find it useful to click here and read our introductory article about the Latvian Gambit, which explains the history behind it and the different options that White has.
+Additional reading: You may also find it useful to read our introductory article about the Latvian Gambit, which explains the history behind it and the different options that White has.

 - The ideas of the Latvian Gambit